 - Access the application package on the How to Apply page by clicking on the link found under "Direct link to Grants.gov Opportunity Package for Part 1."
 This will take you directly to the pre-populated application package in Grants.gov.
-The package for February and the package for July are different, and are typically posted at least one month prior to each deadline. - 3.
+The package for February and the package for July are different, and are typically posted at least one month prior to each deadline. - 2.
+The Grants.gov "View Grant Opportunity" screen will open, click the red "Apply" button.
+If the Apply button is grey or you receive a "bad request" error, please see further instructions on how to troubleshoot. - a.
+In order to create the Workspace application, you must be logged into Grants.gov with a participant role of either Workspace Manager or Authorized Organization Representative (AOR).
+More information on participant roles can be found here. - 3.
 After logging in, to create a Workspace application: - a.
 Fill in the Application Filing Name field with your organization name, then - b.
 Click the Create Workspace button. - 4.
 After creating a Workspace, you will be directed to the Manage Workspace page, where you can begin working on the application.